chronicleprotocol/scribe/docs/Management.md

 Set the following environment variables:

-- `WHO`: The address renounce toll from
+- `WHO`: The address to renounce toll from

 Run: